internetarchive/dweb-mirror/INSTALLATION-rachel.md

 #### Updating Node (buggy)

 Many tools now require Node v10 to work, but Node no longer supports 32 bit by default.
-Note there is an issue open on the community about this ...
+Note there is an issue open on the Rachel community about this and Refael Ackermann from the node-js team helped make 32 bit compiles available, but there is noone at Rachel who has time to look at it...
 [http://community.rachelfriends.org/t/installing-usable-version-of-node/1082/4]
-and Refael Ackermann from the node-js team is helping.

 This next list only gets to v9 at present, its worth looking at `/etc/apt/sources.list.d/nodesource.list` if debugging this.
 ```